 Multifocal IOLs Boast High Safety and Predictable Outcomes

 For patients who want to enjoy a reduced dependency on glasses or contacts following cataract surgery, multifocal intraocular lenses, also known as multifocal IOLs, can help achieve their desired results.
 These premium IOLs are designed with dozens of options to suit the unique needs and lifestyles of each patient.
 During your consultation, the team of doctors at Seaside Ophthalmology, Inc. will carefully evaluate your condition and assess your overall goals to help you choose the type of lens which suits your needs.
-Equipped with an on-site surgical center, we are able to provide extremely efficient and highly effective cataract treatment at our offices in St. Simons, Kingsland, Waycross, and Brunswick, GA.
+We are able to provide extremely efficient and highly effective cataract treatment at our on-site surgery center in Brunswick, GA.
+In addition, we can care for all your pre- and post-operative needs at our offices in Kingsland, Waycross, and St. Simons.

 Candidacy for Multifocal IOLs